fahidsarker/static_shared_preference/README.md

-# Static Shared Preference For Flutter (A static wrapper around the [shared_preference](http://https://pub.dev/packages/shared_preferences "shared_preference") package)
+# Solid Shared Preference For Flutter (A statically typed wrapper around the [shared_preference](http://https://pub.dev/packages/shared_preferences "shared_preference") package)

 ## Description

-With Static Shared Preference, you can declare your preference once in a top level file and forget about its key and type.
+With Solid Shared Preference, you can declare your preference once in a top level file and forget about its key and type.
 It remembers its type and key.
 So, your change of making mistake is zero.
 It even understands the difference between nullable and non-nullable types.
 By default, the value of Preference is non-nullable.

 We recommand a single global constant for a single preference but it is also okay to create a local preference.